jayan/Devops-react-application-/README.md

 ```

-And intialize, pla, and apply
+And intialize, plan, and apply
 ```bash
   terraform init
   terraform plan